Bimmr/MHWS---Dev-Tester-2/README.md

 ## Installation

-1. Ensure you have [REFramework](https://github.com/praydog/REFramework) installed for Monster Hunter Wilds
+1. Ensure you have [REFramework](https://github.com/praydog/REFramework) installed for your RE Engine game
-2. Copy the `autorun` folder to your Monster Hunter Wilds mod directory
+2. Copy the `autorun` folder to your game's REFramework directory (typically `<game_directory>/reframework/autorun`)
 3. Launch the game with REFramework
-4. Access DevTester v2.0 from the REFramework menu
+4. Access DevTester v2.0 from the REFramework menu (Script Generated UI)

 ## Quick Start